voxpupuli/puppet-misp/README.md

 #### MISP
 * `live` - If set to false the instance will only be accessible by site admins.
 By default true.
+* `enable_advanced_correlations` - Enable some performance heavy correlations (currently CIDR correlation).
+By default false.
 * `maintenance_message` - The message that users will see if the instance is not live.
-By default set to "Great things are happening!
+By default set to 'Great things are happening!
 MISP is undergoing maintenance, but will return shortly.
-You can contact the administration at $email.".
+You can contact the administration at \\$email.'.
 * `footermidleft` - Footer text prepending the "Powered by MISP" text.
 Empty by default.
 * `footermidright` - Footer text following the "Powered by MISP" text.
 Empty by default.
 * `footer_logo` - This setting allows you to display a logo on the right side of the footer.
 Empty by default.